dogod621/OpenCVMarkerPrinter/README.md

 # OpenCVMarkerPrinter

 ## Description
 This small app can save some commonly used opencv markers such as ArucoMarker, Chessboard and ChArUco to vector graphics file.
-### Support vector graphics file format:
+Support vector graphics file format: .svg, .pdf and .ps.
+Support image file format: .png (not recommend).
-.svg, .pdf, .ps
-### Support image file format:
-.png (not recommend)

 ### Current pattern generator apps:
 Not good enough, for example: calib.io can not modify all of the parameters.